Phone numbers

 Bereavement relates to the period of time after we’ve lost people we love, and describes how we adjust to the significant amount of change that usually follows.

 Depending on your individual circumstances, such as whether the person’s death was sudden or anticipated, your response to grief can affect you in unexpected ways.
-You may experience feelings of anger or unexpected changes in your mood/temperament, which can affect your view of your own life and those in your life going forward.
+You might experience feelings of anger or unexpected changes in your mood/temperament, which can affect your view of your own life and those in your life going forward.

 Bereavement counselling at Priory

-What is involved in bereavement counselling?
+What's involved in bereavement counselling?

 • Cognitive behavioural therapy (CBT)